 Encourage teamwork: Employees who feel disconnected from their co-workers often disengage at work.
 Combat this by fostering an environment where collaboration and strategic thinking are encouraged and watch your employees thrive.

 Encourage growth and development: Do your employees have the tools they need to do their jobs well?
 Do they have the resources to grow personally and professionally?
 Is there additional training you could provide for your employees that would spur them on to the next level?
 Stagnant employees easily become disengaged employees.
 Equip them with the tools and vision to develop and refine their skills and encourage them to move beyond their current roles in your company.
+Strengthsfinder is a great tool for helping employees understand what their natural talents are so they can work to their strengths.
+Learn more about it here!

 Allow flexibility: If the nature of the work your team members do allows them to work remotely or set their own schedules, consider offering them this flexibility, even one or two days a week.
 Also encourage them to step away from their desks frequently throughout the workday to recalibrate.
 The New York Times reports that employees who take a break every 90 minutes claim a 30% increase in focus and a 50% increase in creativity.
 Giving employees some control over their time will help combat burnout and create more of a sense of work-life balance.